polygnomial/me210-project/README.md

 ![Beacon_Sensor_2](./Images/beacon_sensor_2.png)*Final beacon sensor design*

 The circuit we actually ended up using simply returned a filtered, amplified signal of the raw frequency output, which we could connect to the teensy to determine if the input signal is 3333 Hz or 910 Hz. for this circuit the aim was to make the entire circuit use only one four stage opamp package.
 This circuit uses a unity buffer attached to ground as a reference to the high pass filter.
-Then the signal is fed into a simple non-inverting amplifier and finally into an inverting schmitt trigger that adds correcting hysteresis to smooth out the output frequency.
+Then the signal is fed into a simple non-inverting amplifier and finally into an inverting Schmitt trigger that adds correcting hysteresis to smooth out the output frequency.
 This circuit outputted beautiful signals that accurately provided pointing data, but it again suffered from the fact that the 3333 Hz signal was far brighter and would interfere with the 910 Hz signal.
 We also noticed that the white board reflected the signals a bit which led to messy measurements if the phototransistor was pointed too close to the ground.

 #### Ultrasonic Sensors (De-Scoped)
 Although we didn’t use them for the MVP or contest, we had planned on using the lab provided HC-SR04 ultrasonic sensors to determine distance to a wall and for the elevator to determine if it was in front of the upper basket.
 We got the sensors reading out distance but did not incorporate them into our abstracted code.
 Find the basic schematic on our github.